BLBX-7/ET0731_Brian_Keegan_TaiRong/1. Mobile Application/README.md

 1 - Things needed </br>
 2 - Steps to unlock door with Application </br>
 3 - Cloud services used in Application </br>
-4 - Algorithm of Application </br>
+4 - Application documentation </br>

 # 1 - Things needed
-1. Android phone with internet/cellular connectivity.
+1. Android phone with internet/cellular connectivity
+2. AWS Simple Email Service (SES): For sending of generated OTP to respective user
+3. Azure SQL Server + Database: For storing of hashed user credentials
+4. ThingSpeak MQTT broker: For communication with Arduino locking system

-# 2 -  Steps to unlock door with Application </br>
+# 2 -  Application flow </br>
 1. User-login details to be provided on start up of Application.
 If identity is incorrect, generic error message will be show.
 Login maximum attempt of 6 will decrement too; a 2 minute login lock-out will occur if max attempts used up.